[Video Guide] How to Fix Galaxy S7 Won't Turn On Issue Easily?

 Step #3 Follow the onscreen instructions on how to put your phone in Download mode, which will make it compatible with the incoming repairs.
 There are methods for devices both with and without home buttons.

 Step #4 The software will then begin downloading the firmware.
 After downloading, it will install itself and repair your device, notifying you when you’ll be able to use it again!

 Part 2: Force restart Samsung Galaxy S7

-Force restarting your phone to fix my Samsung Galaxy S7 won't turn on the issue that may seem like a home remedy and too simple, but it has solved the problem for many users.
+Force restarting your phone to fix my Samsung s7 not turning on may seem like a home remedy and too simple, but it has solved the problem for many users.

 To force restart Galaxy S7:

 Press the power and volume down buttons on your S7 simultaneously and hold them for 10-15 seconds.

 Now, please wait for your phone to start again and boot to its Home Screen.

 This method is helpful because it refreshes your Samsung Galaxy S7, closes all background operations, and fixes whatever might be causing the error.
 It is similar to removing the S7 battery and reinserting it.